fbpx

 3. Starbucks Using AI Technology to Enhance Customer Satisfaction

 Starbucks, a well-known coffee chain with over 32,000 stores in 80 countries, is famous to all coffee lovers.
-Unsurprisingly, Starbucks recognized the benefits of introducing a digital transformation and introduced the ‘Digital Flywheel’ in 2017.
+Unsurprisingly, Starbucks recognized the benefits of digital transformation and introduced the ‘Digital Flywheel’ in 2017.

 The initiative focused on transforming rewards, personalization, payments, and ordering based on customer feedback.
 Cloud-based platforms improved Starbucks’ ability to offer tips and order products while managing inventory and production.